JohnnyFee/johnnyfee.github.io/source/_posts/2014-02-18-node-tutorial.md

 - [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter) A boilerplate for Node.js web applications.
 - [12 Web Application Frameworks for Node.js | CodeCondo](http://codecondo.com/10-web-application-frameworks-for-node-js/)
 - [10个最好的Node.js MVC框架 - WEB开发者](http://www.admin10000.com/document/3931.html)
+- [Sails.js](http://sailsjs.org/#/) It is designed to emulate the familiar MVC pattern of frameworks like Ruby on Rails, but with support for the requirements of modern apps: data-driven APIs with a scalable, service-oriented architecture.

 ## Security